HitaloM/PyKorone/wiki/docs/Privacy policy.md

 - Chat admins.

 ## Messages
-- Cached message time history, authors and count (only when antiflood feature is activated).
+- Temporary cached message time history, authors and count (only when antiflood feature is activated).
+- Temporary cached temporary message text, author and count (only when AI is activated)

 ## Crashlytics
 Crashlytics significantly help Sophie to be stable.
 We are trying to log as few data as possible.